uwescience/shablona/README.md

 ## Licensing

 License your code!
 A repository like this without a license is legally closed-source and cannot be used by others.
 I hope that is not your intention by following.
+Follow Jake's [advice](http://www.astrobetter.com/blog/2014/03/10/the-whys-and-hows-of-licensing-scientific-code/)

+## Scripts
+A scripts directory can be used as a place to experiment with your module code, and as a place to produce scripts that contain a narrative structure, demonstrating the use of the code, or producing scientific results from your code and your data and telling a story with these elements.